jecolon/ziglyph/README.md

 ## Normalization
 In addition to the basic functions to detect and convert code point case, the `Normalizer` struct provides code point and string normalization methods.
-This library currently only performs full canonical and compatibility decomposition and normalization (NFD and NFKD).
-Future versions may add more normalization forms.
+All normalization forms are supported (NFC, NFKC, NFD, NFKD.)
 The `init` function takes an allocator and the path to the compressed `Decompositions.bin` file derived from the Unicode Character Database.
 A copy of this file is found in the `src/data/ucd` directory.
-See the section on Collation for more information on the compression algorithm applied the the Unicode data files for both Normalization and Collation.
+See the section on Collation for more information on the compression algorithm applied to the the Unicode data files for both Normalization and Collation.

 ```zig
 const Normalizer = @import("Ziglyph").Normalizer;